When unlearning is free: leveraging low influence points to reduce computational costs: Unlearning framework

+We evaluate our framework under three unlearning settings: (a) sample-wise unlearning, where either a specified forget set or a randomly selected subset of $D$ is unlearned, (b) class-wise unlearning, which requires forgetting all examples from a target class, and (c) subclass-wise unlearning, where targets from a specific subclass are unlearned~\citep{fan2025imuinfluenceguidedmachineunlearning}.

 To evaluate the effectiveness of our framework in a realistic scenario, we integrate it with high-performing methods from the NeurIPS’23 competition on unlearning.
 Given access to a model trained on CIFAR-10, and specified forget and retain sets, participants were required to remove the forget set from the trained model while preserving performance on the retain data.
 Hosted on Kaggle, the competition attracted nearly 2,000 submissions~\citep{triantafillou2024makingprogressunlearningfindings}.
 We leverage the provided starter kit and released hyperparameters to train a copy of the competition's ResNet-18 classifier on CIFAR-10.
-This replicated setup allows us to recreate and analyze point removal experiments, as discussed in~\cref{sec:influence_cifar10_squad}, and to test the performance of our unlearning framework in a controlled yet realistic setting.
-To assess the generalizability of our framework, we also evaluate it on a subset of CIFAR-100 (labels 0–49).
-Unlike CIFAR-10, CIFAR-100 contains more classes with fewer images per class, allowing us to better test the robustness of our approach across datasets with greater variability.
-We also note that while the competition's leaderboard scores were calculated on a second dataset (CASIA-SURF \citep{zhang2020casiasurflargescalemultimodalbenchmark}), this dataset is no longer available free of charge, and as such for reproducibility, we report results on CIFAR-10 and CIFAR-100.
+This replicated setup allows us to recreate and analyze point removal experiments, as discussed in~\cref{sec:influence_cifar10_squad}, and to test the performance of our unlearning framework in a controlled yet realistic sample-wise unlearning scenario.

+To assess the generalizability of our framework, we extend our experiments to include evaluations on randomly selected subsets from CIFAR-100 (labels 0–49), Fashion-MNIST, and Yahoo Answers (data and training information in \cref{app:unlearning_framework_datasets}).
+For class-wise unlearning, full classes from CIFAR-10 act as the forget sets.
+Finally, for subclass-wise unlearning, we unlearn full subclasses from CIFAR-100.
+Unlike CIFAR-10, CIFAR-100 contains more subclasses with fewer images per class, allowing us to better test the robustness of our approach across datasets with greater variability.
+Fashion-MNIST, on the other hand, is larger than both CIFAR-10 and CIFAR-100 while still containing 10 classes (like CIFAR-10), allowing us to isolate the effect of scale.
+Yahoo Answers, meanwhile, is a language dataset, enabling evaluation of our framework on language.
+It is also our largest dataset, with $1.4$M training points, further testing the scalability of our method.

+We also note that while the competition's leaderboard scores were calculated on a second dataset (CASIA-SURF \citep{zhang2020casiasurflargescalemultimodalbenchmark}), this dataset is no longer available free of charge, and as such for reproducibility, we report results on CIFAR-10 and CIFAR-100 (\cref{metric:eval_metric}).